LastPass Review: Quick Expert Summary

 Overall, LastPass is a secure and feature-rich password manager.
 It has all of the essential features to protect user data, and it also provides several extra tools that allow you to securely share passwords, check the strength of your passwords, and regain access to your vault in case of a lost master password.

 LastPass provides user-friendly web vaults and desktop apps for Windows and macOS.
-Each is intuitive, making it simple to add, customize, and edit entries.
+Each is intuitive, making adding, customizing, and editing entries simple.

 I appreciate that LastPass offers the ability to store a wide array of entries, including but not limited to passwords, notes, addresses, payment cards, bank accounts, driver’s licenses, passports, social security numbers, and insurance policies.
+You can even save credentials for third-party apps if you have the desktop app.
+I tested it out and auto-fill worked for apps and websites (most password managers won’t auto-fill on apps).
 For those who need more control over their data entries, LastPass even provides an option to create a fully customized item.

 The organizational features of LastPass make it easy to manage your data.
 You can create as many folders as you wish and even add folders within folders.
 This offers a convenient way to categorize your passwords and other data.